Rain World: Gameplay

+Design

-Rain World received early attention for the "uncanny fluidity" of its animations.
+Rain World received early attention for the fluidity of its animations, as shown in these two GIFs.

-During development, Rain World animations became popular on social media for their "uncanny fluidity", which reviewers continued to praise at release.
-IGN described the slugcat's animations as beautiful and reactive to the angle and physics of movement, from clinging to poles to squeezing through ventilation.
+During development, Rain Worlds animation became popular on social media for its fluidity, which reviewers continued to praise at release.
+IGN described the slugcat's animations as beautiful and reactive to the angle and physics of movement.
 The reviewer said it was among the best aesthetics in a 2D game, with each screen showing abundant detail and meticulous craft.
-The game's dark and sinister atmosphere was elegant to Eurogamer, who described the "floppy grace" of the slugcat and predators as pleasing.
-Kotaku had much anticipation for the game's graphicsespecially with the "pixellated cuteness that is the slugcat"despite falling into frustration like that of their colleagues.
-Nintendo Lifes 2024 review found the game's graphics beautiful enough to exceed its repetitive gameplay; they praised the opening cinematic's music and wordless storytelling, saying how it could function as its own short film.
-The graphics were more interesting than beautiful to Polygons reviewer, who also praised the limited color palette's role in distinguishing the slugcat, prey, and enemies from the environment.
+Its atmosphere was considered sinister and elegant to Eurogamer, who described the "floppy grace" of the slugcat and predators as pleasing.
+Kotaku had much anticipation for the game's graphicsespecially with the "pixellated cuteness that is the slugcat"despite falling into frustration with its gameplay.
+Nintendo Lifes 2024 review found the game's visuals beautiful enough to exceed its repetitive gameplay; they praised the opening cinematic's music and wordless storytelling, saying how it could function as its own short film.
+Though Nintendo World Report "fell in love" with Rain Worlds gloomy and melancholic art style, the graphics were more interesting than beautiful to Polygon, who praised the limited color palette's role in distinguishing the slugcat, prey, and enemies from the environment.

-While some may compare the aesthetic to that of Limbo (2010), Rock, Paper, Shotgun felt that Rain World had more in common with Oddworld: Abe's Oddysees (1997): both featured dark yet attractive worlds, scary yet fascinating characters, frequent inter-enemy conflict, and frustrating controls.
-Rain World successfully depicted "the cruel indifference of nature", according to GameSpot.
-Its imaginative and compelling landscapesurreal inhabitants in a bleak, alien atmosphererecalled the spirit of games like BioShock (2007) and Abzû (2016), in which the reviewer was too attracted to the artistic detail to contemplate the credulity of the man-made environment.
+Rock, Paper, Shotgun felt that, while some may compare the aesthetic to that of Limbo (2010), Rain World had more in common with Oddworld: Abe's Oddysees (1997): they described both as featuring dark yet attractive worlds, scary yet fascinating characters, frequent inter-enemy conflict, and frustrating controls.
+Rain World successfully depicted "the cruel indifference of nature", as described by GameSpot.
+The reviewer noted how the "imaginative" and "striking" worldwith surreal inhabitants from a bleak, alien atmosphererecalled the spirit of games like BioShock (2007) and Abzû (2016), in which they were too "preoccupied admiring the artistry" to contemplate the credulity of the artificial environment.
 Paste and Eurogamer drew connections to Tokyo Jungle (2012), which featured parallel themes of a savage ecosystem in a post-human environment.
-PCGamesN was also pleased with the game's narrative, describing how the game's "gruelling survival story" turned into "a sci-fi epic that has you meditate on both the futility and beauty of life".
-In a review of Downpour, PC Gamer summarized Rain World as a "truly daunting game, but a mesmerizing one to inhabit".
+PCGamesN also complimented the game's narrative, describing how its simple survival premise turned into "a sci-fi epic that has you meditate on both the futility and beauty of life".
+Wandering Rain Worlds landscape brought frequent feelings of loneliness to Shacknewss reviewer, who appreciated the soundtrack as soothing.
+In retrospective assessments, Eurogamer found surprise the game did not garner the same cultural significance as Hollow Knight (2017); what they saw as the player's unique insignificance in the post-apocalyptic ecosystem was praised especially.
+In a review of Downpour, PC Gamer summarized Rain World as a "daunting game, but a mesmerizing one to inhabit".

-It's harsh and fascinating world has stayed with me in a way few games do.
-I sometimes look back on that review with a tinge of regret, a feeling like I was unable to fully meet the game on its own terms.
-Then again, this was before developers Videocult pumped a bunch of updates into it and added that nice easy mode for sufferers like me.
-Some day I'll go back.